 Must read: 5 Robo-Advisors With the Lowest Fees

 5. A Disadvantage of Robo Advisors – tax-loss harvesting can create headaches at tax time.

 Tax-loss harvesting is when you sell a security at a loss for tax purposes.
 Then you use the loss to offset any capital gains you might have, up to $3,000.
 You’re not actually eliminating tax payments, you’re just deferring them.

 Tax-loss harvesting is only done in taxable accounts, so those with retirement IRA robo-advisors don’t need to worry about this.

 There are problems with tax-loss harvesting as they can create excess accounting paper work.
 Additionally, your robo-advisor must be mindful of the ‘wash rule’ which disallows any loss that occurs when a similar security is repurchased within 30 days.
 There’s dispute whether tax-loss harvesting is worth it or not.

 Exception: Some robo-advisors ask to view your entire investment portfolio, not only the portion invested with the robo-advisor.
 That way they can avoid violating the ‘wash rule’.

-Wrap Up – Disadvantages of Robo-Advisors
+Disadvantages of Robo-Advisors – Wrap up

 Clearly, there are some problems with robo-advisors.
-Yet, in general they provide a sensible investment management alternative to higher fee financial advisors.
-Despite the cons of investing with robo-advisors, I like the ease and discipline of investing with a robo-advisor for many investors.
+Yet, in general they provide sensible investment management alternative to higher fee financial advisors.
+Despite the cons of robo-advisors, I like the ease and discipline of investing with a robo-advisor for many investors.
 When choosing to invest with a robo-advisor, read reviews and find the one that’s right for you.

-Despite the cons, if you’re considering investing with a robo-advisor, check out our free robo-advisor comparison chart.
+If you’re considering investing with a robo-advisor, check out our free robo-advisor comparison chart.